tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 * Third parameter in `setDoc(doc())` for document identifier.
 * Document identifier can't be null.
 Note that we initialized `nameSet` with an empty string `''`, not `null`.

-## READ in the view
+## READ document in the view

 Open the [Get data once](https://firebase.google.com/docs/firestore/query-data/get-data) section of the Firestore documentation.

-Let's display the data in the HTML view.
-In `app.component.html` add a button that gets the data from Firestore:
+In `app.component.html` add a button that allows you to select a computer scientist by name and then click a button to display their birthyear and accomplishment.
+Don't try to understand how the list of computer scientists gets into the `<select><option>`, we'll get to that in the `OBSERVE` section.

 ```html
 <h2>Greatest Computer Scientists</h2>